-The type of floss you chose to use depends on personal preferences.
-Try different types, some are waxed for easier insertion between teeth, some are flavored, everyone has a preferred type of floss.
+The type of floss you choose to use depends on personal preference.
+Try different types.
+Some are waxed for easier insertion between teeth and some are flavored.
+Everyone has a preferred type of floss.
 Avoid using toothpicks instead of flossing, as it can cause more damage than good.

 What are the Benefits of Flossing?

-Routine flossing on a regular schedule results in better oral health.
+Routine flossing results in better oral health.
 While brushing regularly cleans about 60% of tooth surface, adding flossing will help reach the other 40% of tooth and gum surface.
-You’ll probable notice less bleeding if you follow a regular routine of daily flossing.
+You’ll probably notice less bleeding if you follow a daily flossing routine.

 Taking care of your oral health can help you avoid gum disease which has been linked to many health issues including diabetes, heart disease and certain types of cancer.